 WARNING: Phone flashing is a double-edged sword; it may be useful and dangerous at the same time.
 It may brick/damage your phone for good (if not done carefully), so please DO NOT flash your device casually or just for fun and follow all the instructions very carefully.
 I am not responsible if anything goes wrong anyhow.

 In a previous post I have described normal flashing of Nokia mobiles with Phoenix.
 However the method described in that post works only when the phone is in working condition and is being flashed with original firmware (phone OS software).
-In this post I will describe use of Phoenix Service Software to flash the phone with a custom or original firmware.
-This flashing is usually done in “Dead Phone USB” mode (because in this mode the phone remains switched off and get flashed easily with less probability of errors.
-Anyway, let’s get started, carefully follow the steps given hereunder -
+In this post I will describe use of Phoenix Service Software to flash the phone with a custom (or original) firmware.
+This flashing is done in “Dead Phone USB” mode (because in this mode the phone remains switched off and get flashed easily with less probability of errors).
+Anyway, let’s get started, carefully follow the steps as described below -

 Requirements – you need to have following before continuing with the process –

 a.
 Phoenix Service Software – download from here (for Nokia 808) or here (for other Nokia phones).

 A computer running Windows XP/Vista/7/8.
 Before installing (and during use of) Phoenix in PC, you MUST disable your antivirus and firewall software, otherwise it will not install correctly and may give “dongle” error